Amygdala (character): DC Rebirth

 In DC Rebirth, Amygdala appears as one of the many villains attempting to kill Batman to stop Two-Face from leaking secret information.
 Alongside Killer Croc and King Shark, Amygdala attacks Batman on a train.
 Later, when Arkham is rebuilt, he becomes partner with Solomon Grundy.
 Both of them attempted to fight Bane when Psycho Pirate is kept in Arkham after they were all set free by Batman.
 They are soon beaten by Bane, in turn by Batman.
 They are later freed once again when Bane takes over Gotham City.
 Amygdala and Grundy make alliance with Two-Face and kill Doctor Double X, Bane's loyalist.
 They are then attacked by Gotham Girl (Claire Clover) and the new Batman (Thomas Wayne from the Flashpoint timeline), the former of which uses heat vision to sear off Amygdala's arm.

 Powers and abilities

 Amygdala is a huge man with the strength and endurance of a championship bodybuilder.
 His emotional instability and explosive rage enhance this even further, making him prone to bouts of boundless violence unrestrained by the usual barriers and limits set in place by one's self-awareness.

 Other versions

-In the Elseworlds tale Batman: Crimson Mist—the third part of the trilogy that began with Batman & Dracula: Red Rain, in which Batman becomes a vampire—Amygdala makes a cameo during Batman's assault on Arkham Asylum.
-Amygdala is killed and then beheaded by the vampire Batman.

-In science

-Amygdala is briefly referenced in an article by Joseph LeDoux, a neuroscientist and expert in the role of the anatomical amygdala in fear processing, as testament to popular interest in the brain area.
+Amygdala makes a cameo appearance in the Elseworlds title Batman: Crimson Mist, in which he was previously imprisoned in Arkham Asylum before he is killed by a vampiric Batman.